newrelic/open-install-library/docs/kubernetes.md

 ## Template execution

 Running the cloud formation template does take some time, maybe an hour, so be patient.

 Once completed, navigate to the EC2 UI, and find the bastion host, typically named `EKSBastion`, and copy the public IP.

-You can then SSH onto this host using this IP, for example: `ssh -i "myKeyPair.pem" ec2-user@18.219.179.205` Once logged in, you can execute `kubectl` commands to access the cluster.
+You can then SSH onto this host using this IP, for example: `ssh -i "myKeyPair.pem" ec2-user@18.219.179.205`

+If you need to copy a file to that remove instance, you can use the scp command, for example: `scp -i "myKeyPair.pem" /home/myusername/file.yml ec2-user@18.219.179.205:.`

+Once logged in, you can execute `kubectl` commands to access the cluster.
 Here are a few commands to check the cluster is running.

 ```bash